Learn how to find and register with a doctor or emergency doctor in the Netherlands, plus how much it costs to visit a Dutch doctor.

 - Who can see a specialist doctor in the Netherlands?

 - Costs of doctors and specialists in the Netherlands

 - Finding a Dutch doctor in an emergency

 - Doctors in Amsterdam

 GP doctors (huisarts) in the Netherlands are part of primary healthcare services and are the first point of contact if you have a health complaint that is not an emergency.
-Primary healthcare in the Netherlands also includes some specialist treatment from physiotherapists, midwives and psychotherapists, who can be visited directly.
-Other kinds of specialist treatment (e.g. cardiologist, neurologist) will need a doctor’s referral.
+Primary healthcare in the Netherlands also includes some specialist treatment from physiotherapists, midwives, and psychotherapists, who can be visited directly.
+Other kinds of specialist treatment (e.g., cardiologist, neurologist) will need a doctor’s referral.

 Doctors in the Netherlands work either independently or in small private groups.
-There are GP practices in all residential areas, as well as 24-hour provision available through primary care centres.
+There are GP practices in all residential areas, as well as 24-hour provision available through primary care centers.
 Treatment from specialists in the Netherlands is often performed in Dutch hospitals.

 You can register with a local doctor in the Netherlands as soon as you move.
 Residents are free to register with any doctor in the Netherlands of their choosing, although Dutch doctors are permitted to refuse patients if they are fully booked or if the patient does not live locally.

 Costs of doctors in the Netherlands are covered by health insurance, which is compulsory for all official residents.
 Non-residents and temporary residents (those staying in the Netherlands for less than a year) can be exempt from taking out compulsory Dutch health insurance but will need to be covered by private medical insurance.
 Visitors from the European Union (EU), the European Economic Area (EEA) and Switzerland on short stays can get coverage through their European Health Insurance Card (EHIC).
 See our guides to health insurance in the Netherlands and the EHIC for more information.